This Vegan White Bean Mac and Cheese is luxuriously creamy, so comforting and most importantly, quick and easy to make.

 - 1 heaped teaspoon miso (ensure gluten-free if necessary)

-- 1 x 400g (14oz) tin white beans (haricot beans, cannellini beans or butter beans), drained and rinsed
+- 400 g (14oz) tin white beans, drained and rinsed (haricot beans, cannellini beans or butter beans)

 - Salt + pepper, to taste